dbiswas1/packer/README.md

 * Lets Create a packer json file `redis.json`
 * Lets Create a Role in ansible which is generic to install `redis`
 * Lets Create Ansible Playbook to use the role and customise for our Docker image `redis.yml`
+* Please check the OFFICIAL [REDIS DOCKRFILE](https://github.com/dockerfile/redis/blob/master/Dockerfile) and compare the Example you will get better understanding.
 * Finally run `cd packer-files && packer build redis.json`
-* Please check the OFFICIAL [DOCKRFILE]() and compare the Example you will get better understanding
+* In the following output you would see how packer launches a customised container which can use existing ansible playbook in the organisation to build the Docker images which complies your organisation standards.

 ```
 ###############################################Partial Output###############################################################